Al3k5a24/Scrapeman/ReadMe.md

 ## Notes

+- This scraper is **specifically designed** for SSR websites with URL-based pagination
 - Always respect website terms of service and robots.txt when scraping
-- Consider adding delays between requests to avoid overloading servers
-- Be aware that website structures may change, requiring code updates
+- Website structures may change over time, requiring code updates to CSS selectors
-- This scraper is configured for a specific marketplace structure and may need modifications for other sites
+- This scraper is currently configured for a specific marketplace structure and requires modifications for other sites
+- For JavaScript-heavy websites, consider using browser automation tools (Selenium, Playwright) instead of this Scrapy-based solution